22. 12. 2023

 I think it is obvious what is happening.
 When we use function chaining, we have to iterate over each result of the previous function.
 In computer science theory, there is the time complexity, which describes the amount of time it takes to run an algorithm.

 In our case, in the beginning, we have fahrenheit array and we call map function.
-At this moment, the time complexity is O(n), linear time, where is the size of fahrenheit array.
+At this moment, the time complexity is O(n), linear time, where n is the size of fahrenheit array.
 Then we apply the result of map function to filter function.
 The time complexity of the filter function is O(n) as well.
 At this moment, the total time complexity is O(2n).
 The last step is reduce function.
 We apply the result of the filter function to reduce function.
 The time complexity of reduce function is again O(n), because big O notation is an upper bound on the growth rate of the function.
 In other words, in the worst case, the result of filter function can be O(n), which means nothing was filtered out and this result is used as input of reduce function.
 In the end, the time complexity is O(3n).

 However, if we use a for-in loop we can do all necessary things (map. filter, reduce) we need in one for-in loop.
 Because of this fact, in the end, the time complexity of for-in loop is O(n).